awsdocs/aws-doc-sdk-examples/python/example_code/emr/README.md

 **install_libraries.py**

-Shows how to run a custom shell command on a running cluster intance to install additional libraries.
+Shows how to run a custom shell command on a running cluster instance to install additional libraries.

 ## Running the tests